KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 Every move is permanently recorded, creating an immutable record of every game.

-Chess was chosen because:
+We chose chess because:

-- **Deep strategic complexity** justifies meaningful stakes
+- **Deep strategic complexity** that makes the stakes worth it
-- **Established competitive culture** provides ready audience
+- **Established competitive culture** gives you an audience right away
-- **Complete information** aligns perfectly with blockchain transparency
+- **Full information** is a perfect match for blockchain transparency
 - **Existing rating systems** give players benchmarks to prove

-For serious chess players, ChessOnChain offers something no centralized platform can: guaranteed payout upon victory.
+Chess on chain has something that no other centralized platform can offer serious chess players:

+**They are 100% sure that their opponent isn't using engine assistance (each move is a transaction from their wallet), and they will get paid if they win.**

 ### 2.4 Connect Four